Peeing in Your Wetsuit?

 Wetsuit stink is another big issue.
 Simple rinsing is not enough to remove the smell.
 A commercial cleaning agent is usually needed to detox your suit.
 Hawaiian Diving Adventures carries wetsuit cleaner in small single-use sizes and large bottles.
 Of course, harsh chemicals in the urine and in the cleaners degrades the suit much faster.

-In the interest of full disclosure, I, Andrew McKenzie of Hawaiian Diving Adventures, am a pee-er.
+In the interest of full disclosure, I, Andrew of Hawaiian Diving Adventures, am a pee-er.
 I began my diving career peeing and have been unable (and unwilling) to stop.
 But I don’t worry about smelling bad: my solution is to not wear a wetsuit!
 In the sunny climates of Hawaii, the water is warm enough year-round to go without.
-The urine flushes out of the legs of my shorts and fresh seawater flushes it out.
+The urine flows and the seawater flushes it away.

 So be honest: do you pee in your suit?